 You will generally be required to provide your financial advisor with information related to your citizenship and tax residence, including your taxpayer identification number(s).
-If you are identified as a "Specified U.S. Person" for FATCA purposes (including a U.S. resident or citizen residing in Canada or other non-U.S. country), or a tax resident of a country other than Canada or the U.S., or do not provide the required information and indicia of U.S. or non-Canadian status is present, details about you and your investment in a Fund will be reported to the CRA, unless the units are held in a registered plan.
-The CRA will provide that information to the U.S. Internal Revenue Service (IRS) in the case of Specified U.S. Persons or investors who do not provide the required information and indicia of U.S. status is present, and, in all other cases, the relevant tax authority of any country that is a signatory of the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information or that has otherwise agreed to a bilateral information exchange with Canada under the CRS.
+If you are identified as a "U.S. Specified Person" for FATCA purposes (including a U.S. resident or citizen residing in Canada), or a tax resident of a country other than Canada or the U.S., or do not provide the required information and indicia of U.S. or non-Canadian status is present, details about you and your investment in a Fund will be reported to the CRA, unless the units are held in a registered plan.
+The CRA will provide that information to the U.S. Internal Revenue Service (IRS) in the case of U.S. Specified Persons or persons who have not provided the required information and for whom indicia of U.S. status is present or the relevant tax authority of any country that is a signatory of the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information or that has otherwise agreed to a bilateral information exchange with Canada under the CRS in all other cases.